Surface Water Management Fee Discounts and Cost-Sharing Program

 In addition, reducing your impervious surface could potentially lower your fee by moving your parcel to a lower rate category or by increasing a discount applied to your fee.
 Only non-residential properties are eligible.
 The cost-sharing program is available on a first come, first served basis until annual appropriations are expended.
 To learn more about this program, contact the Stormwater Services Section at 206-477-4811 or refer to theSWM Fee Protocols.

 Open space discount

-If your property were to be classified as "open space", "agriculture", or "timber" and enrolled in the Current Use Taxation Program, or if your development rights were to be sold, you could be eligible for a fee reduction.
+If your property were to be classified as "open space", you are eligible for a fee reduction.
 Both residential and non-residential properties are eligible.
-Please visit our current use taxation page or transfer of development rights program site for more information about these programs.

 Low-income senior exemption